michd/mmpd/docs/config.md

 }
 ```

 - `sequence`: Required.
 A string representing the key combination.
 Key symbols are those from X Keysyms.
-A list may be found in
+A list may be
-  the X11 source code file for [keysymdef.h](https://code.woboq.org/kde/include/X11/keysymdef.h.html).
-The symbols to
+  found in the X11 source code file for [keysymdef.h](https://code.woboq.org/kde/include/X11/keysymdef.h.html).
-  use are the `XK_` prefixed ones, albeit without the prefix.
+  The symbols to use are the `XK_`-prefixed ones, without that prefix.
 - `count`: Optional, defaults to 1.
 How many times to repeat entering this sequence.

 #### enter_text